dnewbie25/Python-Quick-Reference/Variables.md

 ### Integer and Floats

 They represent integer or decimal numbers.
-You can operate with them, but the result will be converted into a *Float* so if you want to keep a number as an *Integer* you can use following methods:
+You can operate with them, but if you combine *Integers* and *Floats* you will get a *Float* as the result of the specified operation.
+Also, all divisions will give you a *Float* result.

+If you want to keep a number as an *Integer* you can use the following methods:

 ### int() and float()